jesperingels/meesterproef-1819/weekly-mingle/README.md

 *I couldn't attend this weekly mingle because I was in Edinburgh for the Wallscope project*

 ## Weekly Mingle - Q42
 This is one of my favorite companies of the weekly mingle.
 To me this company is just a big playground for developers, at least that's what it looked like from the presentation.
-Every week the employees get 2 hours to spent on research of new technologies so you keep up to date
+Every week the employees get 2 hours to spent on research of new technologies so they keep up to date.

+Q42 is defenitly a company that differs from the 'pack'(Digital agencies).
+When a client approaches them with an idea or a problem that has to be solved.
+Q42 will first look wether the problem is really a problem and if the idea is really the solution.
+This is something which I think is really cool.
+They showed that because of this approach to clients their products aren't just a standard website of dashboard.
+For example some products involve VR or IOT.
+This is not common for a digital agency, at least from what I have seen.

+Overal a very interesting company!

+## Weekly Mingle - Matise
+Matise has an interesting location.
+They're in a typical Amsterdam house with the zoo Artis right in front of them.
+They showed us around and explained what clients they work for.
+A particular client already had a design and just wanted matise to build it.
+But Matise took a closer look into the case and found that the design was very generic and didn't show anything about what the company is.

+So they redesigned it into something that really fits the brand the client wanted to show to the world.
+I think this is a typical CMD assignment.
+Where a client wants something, the CMD student does some research and then convinces the client that what they want isn't what they need.
+So it's a very good mindset to have as a company apposed to clients.